COVID-19 pandemic in Bonaire: April 2020

 On 13 April, Zr.
 Ms. Karel Doorman was dispatched from Den Helder to assist with food aid, border control and public order.
-A coordination point in Martinique was setup to coordinate the border controls of the Dutch Caribbean, France and United Kingdom.
+A coordination point in Martinique was set up to coordinate the border controls of the Dutch Caribbean, France and United Kingdom.

 On 14 April, the first group of the 250 inhabitants of Bonaire who were stranded abroad were to be repatriated.

 On 16 April, Edison Rijna, Island Governor of Bonaire announced the first case of COVID-19 on the island.
 The patient who had mild symptoms was tested several times and the result was inconclusive.
 The patient had visited Aruba several weeks before.

 On 17 April, the first two airplanes with repatriates arrived in Bonaire.
 Quite a number of people including Rijna watched the arrival also because it was the first time a large Boeing 777 landed on Flamingo International Airport.
 The repatriates will be quarantined for 14 days.

 On 20 April, a second case was announced.
 The patient had been in contact with the first case who has already recovered.

 On 21 April, the College Financieel Toezicht Bonaire (supervisory financial authority) blocked the attempt of the Public Body of Bonaire to insert $6.3 million into the budget.

 On 22 April, a semi-permanent field hospital has arrived in Sint Eustatius, and will be used for COVID-19 patients in Bonaire, Sint Eustatius and Saba.
 The field hospital consists of six ICU beds and is expected be operational on 15 May.

-On 25 April, the Press has been invited to be present at the Island Policy Team (EBT) which has been setup to manage the crisis.
+On 25 April, the Press has been invited to be present at the Island Policy Team (EBT) which has been set up to manage the crisis.
 The ETB consists of the Island Governor, a delegation of the blue team (police), white team (health care), red team (fire department) and orange team (civil service).

 In order to alleviate the economic hardship, the fixed tariff for electricity and water will be set to zero, and the price of internet will be set to $25.- from 1 May until the end of the year.
 The island will also receive €200,000 food aid.

 On 28 April, the last active person recovered.
 Bonaire currently has no active cases.

 The US Consulate has arranged for a repatriation flight on 10 May for American citizens stranded on Aruba, Bonaire, and Curaçao.
 The plane will leave from Queen Beatrix International Airport in Aruba and proceed to Hollywood International Airport in Fort Lauderdale.

 Governor Edison Rijna announced that the current measures will be mitigated including school closure in a gradual fashion, but the borders will remain closed.
 The details will be announced on 8 May.
 Rijna stresses that the people should abide to social distancing and not gather in big groups.
 230 people have been tested up to now.
 On 4 May it was announced that there will be a deconfinement from 6 May onwards.